stannous/md380tools/docs/macos.md

     brew upgrade
     brew install binutils libusb
-    brew cask install gcc-arm-embedded # This is where you get the ARM cross-compiling stuff sudo easy_install pip
+    brew cask install gcc-arm-embedded # This is where you get the ARM cross-compiling stuff
+    # Since Mojave users will not be able to find gcc-arm-embedded,
+    # they will need to do the following
+    #    brew tap PX4/homebrew-px4
+    #    brew update
+    #    brew install -v gcc-arm-none-eabi
+    sudo easy_install pip
     sudo pip2 install pyusb